DevOpsGHZ/M1-Build/README.md

 	#!/bin/sh
 	curl http://localhost:8080/git/notifyCommit?url=file:/path/to/repo

-It means, when there is a commit, it will send a commit notification to `localhost:8080` that in `/path/to/repo` there is a new commit.
+It means, when there is a commit, it will send a commit notification to `localhost:8080` saying that in `/path/to/repo` (home/vagrant/Django.example in our case) there is a new commit.

 Then, run this command to make it executalbe:

-	chomd +x .git/hooks/post-commit
+	chmod +x .git/hooks/post-commit